nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User adds a person with corresponding information.
-2. AddressBook shows the list of persons.
+2. AddressBook shows the list of clients.
 3. Use case ends.

 **Extensions**